Appearance

 - Resource (

-): This is the generic type of resource your tasks will operate on.
-It could be anything: a database connection, an HTTP client, a custom processing struct, a CPU/GPU compute unit, or any other external dependency or expensive object that needs managed lifecycle.tasker
+R): This is the generic type of resource your tasks will operate on.
+It could be anything: a database connection, an HTTP client, a custom processing struct, a CPU/GPU compute unit, or any other external dependency or expensive object that needs managed lifecycle.taskermanages the creation, use, and destruction of these resources. - Task Result (

-to be type-safe for various task outputs. - Task Function: Your actual work logic is defined as a
+E): This is the generic type of value your tasks will return upon successful completion.
+This allowstaskerto be type-safe for various task outputs. - Task Function: Your actual work logic is defined as a

 Quick Setup Guide